justinethier/cyclone/_posts/2017-06-05-A-Massive-Speed-Improvement-Lessons-in-Profiling-and-Debugging.md

     user    0m0.540s
     sys     0m0.187s

 Whoa!
-Remember the older code took over 32 seconds to finish?
+Remember how the older code took over 32 seconds to finish?
 Now it finishes in less than a second.
 Not bad.